hski-github/spotfire-scrollable-bar-chart/README.md

 - Better names for X and Y axis
 - Individual icon
 - Show total
+- Scale axis

 ## Known Limitations

 As of now, but planning to enhance the visualization mod in this direction

-- No stacked bars
+- Stacked bars
-- No vertical bar chart
+- Vertical bar chart

 Not planned to be supported by this visualization mod

-- Support for error bars (currently no plan to enhance the mod in this direction)
+- No support for error bars (currently no plan to enhance the mod in this direction)
 - No 100% bars
 - No hierarchy shown as category axis
 - No i18n of title, axis labels and description